Last of 10 New Orleans escapees captured after nearly 5 months following standoff with Atlanta police

 By Jason Morris, Devon M. Sayers, CNN

-Groves, who had been on the run since May 16 after breaking out of the Orleans Justice Center in New Orleans with nine other inmates, was captured in Southwest Atlanta after a standoff with Atlanta Police and US Marshals on Wednesday, Deputy US Marshal Brian Fair said.
+Derrick Groves, who had been on the run since May 16 after breaking out of the Orleans Justice Center with nine other inmates, was captured Wednesday in Southwest Atlanta after a standoff with Atlanta Police and US Marshals, Deputy US Marshal Brian Fair said.

-Fair said a tip called in to Crimestoppers Greater New Orleans, along with follow-up investigative work, ultimately led to Groves’ arrest in Atlanta.
+A tip called in to Crimestoppers Greater New Orleans, along with follow-up investigative work, ultimately led to Groves’ arrest in Atlanta, Fair said.

 The search for a convicted killer is over

-New Orleans District Attorney Jason Williams said Groves’ escape “represented a serious breach of public safety and a historic failure of custodial security.”
+Groves’ escape “represented a serious breach of public safety and a historic failure of custodial security,” New Orleans District Attorney Jason Williams said Wednesday.

-Groves, 28, was convicted of murdering two men on Mardi Gras 2018.
+Groves, 28, was convicted of murdering two men on Mardi Gras in 2018 and was awaiting sentencing when he escaped in May, said Louisiana Attorney General Liz Murrill at a Wednesday news conference.

 He was one of the gunmen who opened fire with AK-47-style assault rifles “on what should have been a joyous Mardi Gras family gathering,” the New Orleans district attorney’s office said at the time.